ome/omero-web-apps-examples/react-webapp/README.md

 Builds the app for production to the `build` folder and copies the html and static files to the Django app in `react_webapp`.<br>

+You will need to have the app configured in your OMERO.web install:

+    $ omero config append omero.web.apps '"react_webapp"'

 The app will be run as an OMERO.web app at e.g. http://localhost:4080/react_webapp/.<br>